edwardx999/YouTubeAutoMute/README.md

 # YouTubeAutoMute
 Automatically mutes and skips YouTube ads <br />
-Load the YouTubeAutoMuter folder as an unpacked extension into Chrome to use
+Load the YouTubeAutoMuter folder as an unpacked extension into Chrome to use <br />